 Step 1 – Boot Device Selection: At first, you plug-in the flashable boot device into your computer and select the removable device from the initial first boot selection screen.
 Things may be a bit complicated but see the manual of your machine to get inside the first boot selection screen or search google.
 Usually, it’s “ESC or F1 or F2 or F12”, depends on a specific computer or laptop.

-Step 2 – First Boot Screen: On the boot screen, you will be shown a welcome screen where you will get two options.
+Step 2 – First Boot Screen: On the boot screen, you will be shown a welcome screen to get two options.
 These are “Try Ubuntu” and “Install Ubuntu.”
-If you want to try Ubuntu before going to install the latest version, you should click “Try Ubuntu” button.
-On the other hand, if you want to install it directly click the “Install Ubuntu” button.
+If you want to try Ubuntu before installing the latest version, you should click the “Try Ubuntu” button.
+On the other hand, if you want to install it directly, click the “Install Ubuntu” button.

-Step 3 – Initial Updates: If you click “Install Ubuntu” button it will take you to the “Preparing to install Ubuntu” page where you will be asked to use third-party apps for the initial updates.
+Step 3 – Initial Updates: If you click the “Install Ubuntu” button, it will take you to the “Preparing to install Ubuntu” page, where you will be asked to use third-party apps for the initial updates.
 You should check all the boxes.

-But if you have installed any windows version and want to have dual boot with Ubuntu then select the first option “Install Ubuntu alongside Windows.”
+But if you have installed any Windows version and want to have a dual boot with Ubuntu, then select the first option, “Install Ubuntu alongside Windows.”

 While installing Ubuntu alongside Windows, you may need to adjust the storage for installation.

-Step 5 – Keyboard Layout Option: On step 5 you will be asked to choose the Keyboard layout option.
+Step 5 – Keyboard Layout Option: In step 5, you will be asked to choose the Keyboard layout option.
 Ubuntu will automatically choose the best keyboard layout.
 You can also select your best keyboard layout instead of it.

-Step 6 – Global Location: In this “where are you” screen, select the city where you are living now or select the adjacent location if exact loc can’t be found.
+Step 6 – Global Location: In this “where are you” screen, select the city where you live now or select the adjacent location if the exact loc can’t be found.

-Step 7 – Users Credential: On the next step you have to set up your username and password.
+Step 7 – Users Credential: On the next step, you have to set up your username and password.
 You should choose a secure password.
-You can also enable automatic login features from there.
-After setting up username and password, you have to click “Continue Button.”
+You can also enable automatic log in features from there.
+After setting up your username and password, you have to click the “Continue Button.”

 Now you have to wait sometimes to complete the installation.
 When it completes, you will get a successful message.

-Booting: After getting finished message, click on restart button.
+Booting: After getting the finished message, click on the restart button.
 This will reboot the system and show you a Grub menu of selecting boot options if you have installed it as a dual boot with Windows.
 This will let you choose and run the desired OS.
-In case of single installation, it will directly boot into the Ubuntu system.
+In the case of a single installation, it will directly boot into the Ubuntu system.